john-friedman/Personal-CV/readme.md

 ### Coding Languages:
 Python - Significant Experience.
 Have written many projects in Python.
 Decent for performance, great for hacking together a GUI.

 R - Significant Experience.
 Have written many projects in R. I find it's often the quickest language to hack something data sciency together in, if performance is not an issue.
+Also, often has less dependency issues than python.

 Julia - Minor Experience.
 Julia looks awesome, it feels intuitive and can be extremely fast compared to Python.
 I'm actively looking for an excuse to write something big in this language.